-At eduKUDU, we believe that it’s education which opens our eyes and minds to new perspectives in order to give us a better understanding of the world and, ultimately, show us how we can change it for the better.
-A constant search and thirst for education doesn’t stop with the graduation ceremony.
-Actually, it never stops.
+We believe in the power of international education.
+It opens our eyes to new perspectives and gives us a better understanding of the world – and how we can change it for the better.
+A constant search and thirst for education doesn’t stop with a graduation ceremony.

 In 2009, a ragtag group of travellers headed up Yala peak in Nepal.
 Seeing the faces of smiling yet poverty-stricken children was a bittersweet experience.
 These kids have no material goods and limited opportunities, yet still embrace the joy of life.
 Kathmandu Kids’ intrepid explorers felt a strong need to give something back.
 Back home in Perth, they joined forces with Sunrise Children’s Association Incorporated (SCAI).
 The result was Kathmandu Kids and a series of successful fundraising events.
 Every cent raised has gone towards improving the lives of children in Nepal.
 In recent years, the programme has expanded out to also provide education for children in the Jhapa and Nuwakot areas as well.

 COCO provides sustainable sources of quality education to children living in poor and marginalised communities in Tanzania, Kenya and Uganda.
 They believe that education gives children the best possible opportunity to break the cycle of poverty.
-COCO was founded in 2000 by Steve Cram CBE after he witnessed first-hand the barriers to education for children living in poverty and since then COCO has raised over £4 million to fund sustainable, community-led initiatives, positively impacting on the lives of over 200,000 people.
+COCO was founded in 2000 by Steve Cram CBE after he witnessed first-hand the barriers to education for children living in poverty.
+Since then COCO has raised over £4 million to fund sustainable, community-led initiatives, positively impacting on the lives of over 200,000 people.
 They are currently partnering with 15 remote schools, providing quality education from nursery through to college level.